ntnu-arl/mimosa/README.md

 To run on your own data, you need to set up the following:

 1. Take the most relevant launch file
-2. Remap to the correct topics in the launch file
+2. Modify the remapping of the input topics to your sensor topics in the launch file
-3. Modify parameters in the config file
+3. Modify parameters in the corresponding config file
-   1. For velodyne the `point_skip_factor` must be 1
+   1. e.g. for velodyne the `point_skip_factor` must be 1
-   2. Set your transforms for T_B_S for each of the sensors you are using
+   2. Set your transforms for `T_B_S` for each of the sensors you are using.
+This is the transform from the Sensor frame to the Body frame (i.e. pose of Sensor in the Body frame).
 4. Launch your launch file

 ## License